St Albion Parish News: Running jokes from the Blair era

 The tone of the sketch was set by the magazine's satirical take on the Blair government and its personalities.
 The vicar's message always began with 'hullo', any appearance by Deputy Prime Minister John Prescott featured attempts at formal, well-written language plagued by mistakes and misunderstandings of words (e.g. "there have been many alligators made about me"), and threats to sue were frequently made by the vicar's wife (Cherie Blair is a leading barrister).

 Some weeks there was an item "To Remember In Your Prayers", seeking understanding for former colleagues who had resigned or been sacked, for example Mo Mowlam, Clare Short and Charles Clarke.
 They are depicted as obviously deluded and mentally ill, hence the need for prayers.

 TV adaptation

-In 1998 Sermon from St. Albion's, an ITV television series based on the column was shown.
+In 1998 Sermon from St. Albion's, a ITV television series based on the column was shown.
 It starred Harry Enfield as the Rev. Blair.